Shinichi Iova-Koga inkBoat Butoh Dance Physical Theatre

 As if a march to the guillotine was announced by each sound, Koga managed to tangle himself in the rope while his hands made delicate, futile protests.
 He reached the coiled rope, and while an extremely soupy set of lyrics was heard over the broadcast system, Koga fell onto the rope and from a womb-like crouch gradually stretched to inertness.
 As Koga’s body settled onto this lump of white, Sadamori lurched from upstage right in a lingerie-strapped black cocktail dress, Shinto bells replaced by a bottle.
 She wove and stumbled her way towards Koga, located him; while the maudlin lines were sung about finding one’s soul mate or whatever was proclaimed, in a series off-balance pitched movements, Sadamori lowered herself to his side, providing him and the audience with a quintessential inebriated embrace before the blackout.

-by Renee Renouf, Ballet Magazine, June/July 2005
+-Renee Renouf, Ballet Magazine, June/July 2005

 Heavens' Radio: Butoh finds a lighter side